-Figure 1 compares the input waveforms for a single-phase dual switching regulator to a 2-phase dual switching regulator.
-An actual measurement of the RMS input current under these conditions shows that 2-phase operation dropped the input current from $2.53A{RMS}$ to $1.55A{RMS}$.
-While this is an impressive reduction in itself, remember that the power losses are proportional to I{RMS}^2 , meaning that the actual power wasted is reduced by a factor of 2.66.
+Figure 1 compares the input waveforms for a representative single-phase dual switching regulator to the 2-phase dual buck controllers of the LTC3859.
+An actual measurement of the RMS input current under these conditions shows that 2-phase operation dropped the input current from 2.53A{RMS} to 1.55A{RMS}.
+While this is an impressive reduction in itself, remember that the power losses are proportional to I{RMS2}, meaning that the actual power wasted is reduced by a factor of 2.66.
 The reduced input ripple voltage also means less power is lost in the input power path, which could include batteries, switches, trace/connector resistances and protection circuitry.
 Improvements in both conducted and radiated EMI also directly accrue as a result of the reduced RMS input current and voltage.